SlangLab-NU/torgo_inference_on_cluster/README.md

 | M04 (severe)  | 20     | 0.0115 | 0.2318     | 0.6581 |
 | M05 (sev/mid) | 20     | 0.0125 | 0.2245     | 0.5620 |

----- The following table is superseded by the table above ---- This table uses all the data in the Test set.
+This table uses all the data in the Test set.
 | Speaker       | Epochs | Train  | Validation | Test   |
 | ------------- | ------ | ------ | ---------- | ------ |